hodge-py/RL/README.md

 # SpaceTimeComplex

 This package was created to evaluate functions for time and space complexity.
 At the moment only time complexity is complete.
-The function runs an algorithm over and over with new and increasing input sizes to judge the time complexity.
+The function runs an algorithm over and over with randomized input sizes to judge the time complexity.

 ## Example